Harbinger-3/Ceilidh20/README.md

 **Browsers**: Compatible with most modern web browsers.

-**Legacy versions**: Not yet tested in some legacy environments, only tested in a simulated environment.
+**Legacy versions**: It hasn’t been tested widely in older systems, though it has been tested in simulated environments.

 ---

 # Installation

-## Terminal
+## Terminal Installation (for local setups):

+You can clone the repository to your local machine using the following commands:

 ```bash
 sudo apt update && sudo apt upgrade -y